-Between Tuesday 7th April to Saturday 9th May, artist in residence Clary Saddler launched her project “Uprising” at The Project Space in Newport.
-Delivering a project using relatable themes (e.g. a gang metaphor running parallel to the workshops), Clary aimed to inspire people within Newport to get more politically active.
+Between Tuesday 7th April to Saturday 9th May 2015, artist in residence Clary Saddler will launched her project Uprising at The Project Space in Newport.
+Delivering a project using relatable themes (e.g. a gang metaphor running parallel to the workshops), Clary aimed to inspire people within Newport to be more politically active.

 The Project Space is a community platform for the visual and creative arts which initiates, develops and delivers a programme of performances, exhibitions, workshops and activities.
-Through a series of participatory arts workshops these sessions have explored themes of democracy through the creation of songs, raps, rhythms & beat-poetry; graffiti art, short films (holding subliminal messages of democracy) and political theatre.
-This has culminated in tonight’s performance entitled Uprising.
+Through a series of participatory arts workshops these sessions explored themes of democracy through the creation of songs, raps, rhythms & beat-poetry; graffiti art, short films (holding subliminal messages of democracy) and political theatre.
+This culminated in a promenade style performance entitled Uprising.

-A note from the artist: “I’m a young practitioner who holds ‘old school’ ideals of changing the world through art.
-With this project I aimed to engage participants (of any age) creatively and get them involved in the democratic process and inspire them to be more politically active.
-Due to the drop-in nature of the workshops (and a surprisingly hot April) it was not always easy coaxing people through the door.
+A note from the artist on completion of the project: “I’m a young practitioner who holds ‘old school’ ideals of changing the world through art.
+With this project I aimed to engage participants (of any age) creatively and to get them involved in the democratic process and inspire them to be more politically active.
+Due to the drop-in nature of the workshops (and a surprisingly hot April) it was not always easy to coax people through the door.
 However, I believe what we managed to achieve and script from these sessions is a good start at inspiring change within the city of Newport.”